eric070021/TFHE-GPU/README.md

 ![CMake Version](https://img.shields.io/badge/CMake-%3E%3D3.18-brightgreen.svg)

-A high-performance library that leverages GPU acceleration to boost the TFHE (Fully Homomorphic Encryption) bootstrapping process.
+A high-performance library that leverages GPU acceleration to boost the TFHE (Fully Homomorphic Encryption) bootstrapping process in the OpenFHE library.

+## Licensing

+This project is based on the OpenFHE library, which is licensed under the BSD 2-Clause License.
+The original BSD 2-Clause License can be found [here](./LICENSE-BSD).

+The GPU backend and any additional contributions by Inventec Corporation are licensed under the MIT License.
+The MIT License can be found [here](./LICENSE-MIT).

 ## Table of Contents